 Tuesday, October 13

-New Middles: Arts and Community is a roundtable conversation between architect and urban designer Paola Aguirre, artist-writer-researcher Matthew Fluharty and artist and design strategist De Nichols.
-These experts will explore how arts spaces and cultural organizations are shaping the future of the middle—rural, urban, and points in-between.
+New Middles: Arts and Community was a roundtable conversation between architect and urban designer Paola Aguirre, artist-writer-researcher Matthew Fluharty and artist and design strategist De Nichols.
+These experts discusssed how arts spaces and cultural organizations are shaping the future of the middle—rural, urban, and points in-between.
 As communities across the middle reckon with legacies and presents marked by white supremacy and structural racism, including Jim Crow–era monuments, how can speculation through art and design help people envision equitable civic spaces?
 How have in the past and how will in the future diverse groups of neighborhoods, communities, and individuals come together through art, design, and creativity?

 Borderless Studio, Chicago IL